Deadshot0x7/mygeoip/README.md

 # Mygeoip
-A Python Module that helps to find the geoloaction using the ip address
+A Python Module, that helps to find the geoloaction using only an ip address.

 # Installiation and Usage
 https://mygeoip.readthedocs.io/en/latest/